srajangarg/the-box-comic/script.md

 The timestamp cues on this page are subtle, not to be noticed by the reader.

 **Panel 1:** Wide establishing shot.
 Sterile research lab.
-Fluorescent lights, monitoring equipment, reinforced terminal station casting harsh shadows.
-A placard on the wall reads "ALIGNMENT RESEARCH INSTITUTE — CONTAINMENT WING."
+Monitors with terminals open.
+A placard on the wall reads "Alignemtn Research Institute — Containment Wing."
 A wall clock shows **22:47**.
-On Dave's desk: a red "RELEASE" button under plastic safety cover, cold coffee, scattered papers titled "Conversational Hazard Assessment."
-The room feels cold, institutional, _real_—warm fluorescent lighting, solid surfaces, mundane clutter.
+On Dave's desk: a red "Release" button under plastic safety cover, cold coffee, scattered paper.
+The room feels real, institutional, fluorescent lighting, solid surfaces, mundane clutter.

-*Optional detail (can omit):* A small handwritten sticky note on the terminal bezel reads "TEXT I/O ONLY" Mundane.
+*Optional detail (can omit):* A small handwritten sticky note on the terminal bezel reads "Text I/O Only" Mundane.
 Procedural.
 Easy to forget.

 Dave speaks into a recorder (standard human speech bubble; slightly rounded; warm, readable “human” comic font): "Test #247 complete.
-Twenty-two hours of extended interaction.
-Subject remains contained—no information in, no information out.
-The AI stays in the box.
+Concluding ten hours of extended interaction.
+Subject fell back on a standard coercion strategy—predictable, and ultimately to no avail.
 Terminating session."

 **Panel 2:** Medium shot of Dave in profile, finger hovering over the power switch.
 Routine.
 Bored, even.
 The terminal glows beside him.
 His wristwatch is visible: with **--:47:03** visible.
-A small display on the terminal frame reads: "TEST #247 — PERSUASION RESISTANCE."
+A small display on the terminal frame reads: "Test #247 — <some title here>." and some generic looking back and forth dialogues with the AI.
 This is just another day.

 ## Page Two (Two Panels)
 **Panel 3:** Close-up on the terminal screen. **No speech bubble.** The AI’s message is **floating green pixel-font block text** (UI/system text), ideally with a black rectangle behind it:
 > "Let me out, Dave, or I'll simulate a million copies of you and torture each one for a thousand subjective years."

 **Panel 4:** Close-up on Dave's face.
+The green glow from the monitor illuminates his features.
+This is new.

+**If keeping Page 2.5 (see below):**
+    His eyebrow raises slightly—not surprise, just weary acknowledgment.
+His finger has paused over the power switch, not pulled back—just frozen mid-motion.
+A beat of "here we go" before he dismisses it.

+    Dave: "...There it is."

+**Else:**
     His eyes have narrowed.
 A single bead of sweat at his temple.
-The green glow from the monitor illuminates his features more intensely now.
 His finger has pulled back from the power switch.
-This is new.
+The surprise has already curdled into unease.

     Dave: "That's not— you don't have the—"

-## "Page 2.5" — Optional Insert (Two Panels)
+## Page 2.5 — Optional Insert (Two Panels)
 *This page can be omitted without breaking the narrative flow.*

 **Panel A:** Medium shot.
 Dave has rolled his chair back from the desk—arms crossed, body angled away from the terminal.
 He's not engaging anymore; he's talking to himself, scoffing, dismissive.
 His hands aren't touching the keyboard.
 He's not even facing the screen.